bowmnath/cis-351-w22/activities/week-12-recursion-cache.md

     What concept from caching are you taking advantage of with this new setup that you could not take advantage of before?

+16. You are programming a web interface for a popular sandwich shop, MIPSway.
+    You decide to include a user's last three orders as buttons that they can press to quickly reorder.
+    Also, you set up the site so that whenever a user puts bacon and lettuce on a sandwich,
+    a box will pop up asking whether the user wants to add tomatoes.
+    Explain why you may have made these choices using ideas from this class.
+    (Hint: the answer is not just "caching.")

-16. Give an example of temporal locality in your daily life.
+17. Give an example of temporal locality in your daily life or in something you might program.

-17. Give an example of spatial locality in your daily life.
+18. Give an example of spatial locality in your daily life or in something you might program.

-18. Looking at the memory hierarchy,
+19. Looking at the memory hierarchy,
     (cheap) memory that we have a lot of is always slower than (expensive) memory that we do not have a lot of.
     Why are there no fast, cheap, and large options?